-26 For a detailed description and review of these experiments and their results, see C. Colby and M. Goldberg, "Space and Attention in Parietal Cortex" Annual Review of Neuroscience, XX (1999): 319-349, and R. Andersen, L. Snyder, D. Bradley, and J. Xing, "Multimodal Representation of Space in the Posterior Parietal Cortex and its Use in Planning Movements" Annual Review of Neuroscience, XX (1997): 303-330.
+26 For a detailed description and review of these experiments and their results, see C. Colby and M. Goldberg, "Space and Attention in Parietal Cortex," Annual Review of Neuroscience, XXII (1999): 319-49, and R. Andersen, L. Snyder, D. Bradley, and J. Xing, "Multimodal Representation of Space in the Posterior Parietal Cortex and Its Use in Planning Movements," Annual Review of Neuroscience, XX (1997): 303-30.

-level of single spiking neurons which gives rise to these dynamics - originally described at a higher level.
+(that is, u(t)=0), the change in the output over time is 0 (that is, $\dot{x} = \frac{dx}{dt} = 0$).
+Thus, such systems are stable with no subsequent inputs.
+Looking for the moment at Figure 1, we can see that the desired values of the A and B matrices will be 0 and 1 respectively in order to implement a system with these dynamics.
+Since we have a means of "translating" this canonical control system into one that respects neural dynamics, we can determine the values of \mathbf{A}' and \mathbf{B}' in Figure 2; they turn out to be 1 and τ (the time constant of the intrinsic neural dynamics), respectively.
+We can now set about building a model of this system at the level of single spiking neurons which gives rise to these dynamics-originally described at a higher level.
 In fact, the representation in LIP is far more complex than this, but the representational characterization of R&D theory is a general one, so such complexities are easily incorporated.
-As well, more complex dynamics are often necessary for describing neural systems, but again, the generality of R&D theory allows these to be incorporated using similar techniques.27 So, while the neural integrator model is extremely simple, it shows how R&D theory provides a principled means of explaining a cognitive behavior (i.e., memory) in a neurally plausible network.
+As well, more complex dynamics are often necessary for describing neural systems, but again, the generality of R&D theory allows these to be incorporated using similar techniques.27 So, while the neural integrator model is extremely simple, it shows how R&D theory provides a principled means of explaining a cognitive behavior (that is, memory) in a neurally plausible network.

-3.4 Three principles
+II.4.
+Three principles.
 R&D theory is succinctly summarized by three principles:

-- 1. Neural representations are defined by the combination of nonlinear encoding (exemplified by neuron tuning curves) and weighted linear decoding. - 2.
-Transformations of neural representations are functions of variables that are represented by neural populations.
-Transformations are determined using an alternately weighted linear decoding. - 3.
-Neural dynamics are characterized by considering neural representations as control theoretic state variables.
+- Neural representations are defined by the combination of nonlinear encoding (exemplified by neuron tuning curves) and weighted linear decoding. - (2) Transformations of neural representations are functions of variables that are represented by neural populations.
+Transformations are determined using an alternately weighted linear decoding. - (3) Neural dynamics are characterized by considering neural representations as control theoretic state variables.
 Thus, the dynamics of neurobiological systems can be analyzed using control theory.

-To summarize these principles, figure 3 shows a "generic neural subsystem."
+To summarize these principles, Figure 3 shows a "generic neural subsystem."
 This figure synthesizes the previous characterizations of representation, computation, and dynamics, across multiple levels of description.